DaveMBush/SmartNgRX/README.md

 At one of my previous jobs, I needed to work with data that could be essentially an infinite number of rows.
 This made retrieving the entire data set practically impossible and required that we not only use virtual scrolling to render the data but also use a concept of virtual data where we only retrieved the data that was needed to render the current view.

 Fast forward to a similar situation and a lot more experience.
-One of the issues with the previous implementation was that I had to retrieve the data every time is scrolled into view.
-As you can imagine, even with the fastest retrieval times this didn't paint nearly as fast as anyone would have liked.
+One of the issues with the previous implementation was that I had to retrieve the data every time it scrolled into view.
+As you can imagine, even with the fastest retrieval times, this didn't paint nearly as fast as anyone would have liked.
 This time, we had more control over the data.
 It was still a large data set.
 But it was not infinite.

 As we were in a meeting one day with everyone discussing various ways would could make the application perform better, I said, "Let me tell you what I've been thinking about."
-And I proceeded to layout a concept based on my earlier work where we'd only load the rows as we need them AND remove them once we had some assurance they were no longer being used.
+I proceeded to lay out a concept based on my earlier work where we'd only load the rows as we needed them AND remove them once we had some assurance they were no longer being used.

 I was then told to go work on a POC for that concept and got far enough to know I was on to something but not far enough to solve all the issues we were going to run into.